-In an earlier vim color tutorial I described how to have fine-grained control of your vi and vim color settings.
-In this article we'll take a much easier route, and just show how you can use existing color schemes in your vi editor sessions.
+In an earlier vim color configuration tutorial I described how to have fine-grained control of your vim color settings.
+In this article I’ll take an easier route, and show how you can use existing color schemes in your vim editor sessions.

 Using a vim color scheme is actually pretty simple.
-If you're in a vi editor session, just issue the vi
+If you’re in a vim editor session, just issue the vim

 colorscheme command from last line mode, like this:

 Or, if you prefer less typing, just use the

 Either of these commands tell vim that you want to use the

 delek colorscheme.
 If you want to use the